imvetri/ui-editor/README.md

 10. show - to allow user to mark ui designer's variants of a component. go to happy path screen box -> contextmenu-> show-> this. go to where to show and contextmenu->show->here and contextmenu->show->on->valid. to show error message on invalid input then contextmenu->show->on>invalid. this includes data type
 11. result- to allow user to test the designed app navigate to box -> right click-> look

-## warnings / notes:

-1. to add more design token, currently there is a bug.
-"Wouldn't take long to fix it.
-Its just a design.
-Priority is the app functionality" - A web cant use this excuse anymore.
-Neither I can.
-"But customers are waiting".
-I totally understand. but for that, whatever is there is, lets share, take feedback.

-## conclusion

-Most open source tools are heavy on stack, so code generation is tricky - penpot Figma, appsmith and other proprietary tools are influenced by AI to gain investors, hence they wont focus this challenge. the technique is integratable with other existing tools. uses own framework designed for this particular challenge. uses html, few js files. no bundlers, no package.json. crisp solution, light weight, easy for maintainance.

-Thanks

-## pricing

-I have not finalised pricing model yet, to sustain living and tool development, I have planned to put a one time fee for registered users/ subscribers.

-1. Free to use, try, open issues, get features if you need for learning, practicing.
-2. Get paid license for businesses or for learning purpose also you may get learners license to get education material.  www.ui-editor.com/pricing
-3. You may get registered or subscribe at www.ui-editor.com for news or feature releases
-4. you may open www.ui-editor.com/pricing and click on registration fee of 11$.
-5. you may open an issue here or www.ui-editor.com/contact-us or www.ui-editor.com/support to reach about questions, feedbacks, road map

 ## contact